A Diploid Cell Is Indicated By What Abbreviation

 Polyploidy: More Than Two Sets

 Polyploidy refers to the condition where an organism has more than two sets of chromosomes (e.g., 3n, 4n, 6n).
-This is common in plants and can result in larger, more robust individuals.
+This is common in plants and can result in larger, more solid individuals.
 Polyploidy can arise from errors in cell division during meiosis or mitosis.
 While often beneficial in plants, polyploidy is usually fatal in animals.

 Aneuploidy: Missing or Extra Chromosomes